Texas' shaky bullpen escapes late as Rangers hold off Orioles 3-2 to open ALDS

-BALTIMORE (AP) — Andrew Heaney and Dane Dunning helped Texas reach the sixth inning with a lead, and the Rangers' maligned bullpen held on through some anxious moments for a 3-2 victory over the Baltimore Orioles in Game 1 of their AL Division Series on Saturday.
+Andrew Heaney and Dane Dunning helped Texas reach the sixth inning ahead, and the Rangers held on through some anxious moments for a 3-2 victory over the Baltimore Orioles in Game 1 of their AL Division Series on Saturday.

+“The bullpen did a great job,” manager Bruce Bochy said.
+“Got bumpy, but found a way to get through it.”

 Josh Jung homered and made a nice play at third base to start a critical double play for Texas, which improved to 3-0 in these playoffs — all on the road.

+The late innings weren't all that stressful in the Wild Card Series against Tampa Bay, as Texas outscored the Rays 11-1 for a two-game sweep.
+It was a more nervous finish against the Orioles.

 Heaney held Baltimore to a run and two hits in 3 2/3 innings.
 Dunning relieved him and went two innings for the win, allowing a run in the sixth.
-Will Smith, Josh Sborz, Aroldis Chapman and José Leclerc combined for the final 10 outs — but not without some drama.
+Will Smith, Sborz, Chapman and Leclerc combined for the final 10 outs — but not without some drama.

 Sborz threw seven straight balls to start the seventh but pitched around a leadoff walk.
 Chapman walked the first two batters in the eighth before Jung ranged to his left and snagged Anthony Santander's high bouncer on a short hop to start a 5-4-3 double play.
 Chapman then struck out Ryan Mountcastle with a runner on third to end the inning.